Whatsapp Icon

 Next-Generation Sequencing (NGS)

 One of the pivotal advancements in the realm of EGFR mutation testing is the adoption of Next-Generation Sequencing (NGS).
-NGS allows for the simultaneous examination of multiple genetic aberrations, providing a comprehensive snapshot of a tumors genetic makeup.
+NGS allows for the simultaneous examination of multiple genetic aberrations, providing a comprehensive snapshot of a tumour's genetic makeup.
 This broad-spectrum analysis is crucial for identifying EGFR mutations among others, enabling oncologists to tailor treatments more effectively.

 New Targeted Therapies